Porges/ways-to-play/src/games/sija/sija.md

 ## See also

-{% gameref chokoo %} is a very similar game.
+{% gameref cokoo %} is a very similar game.